nbylaa/custom-rpc/README.md

 You have to upload an image to be your rpc asset, upload it on [Discord Dev Portal](https://discord.com/developers/applications)

 📝 Assets cannot be edited, if you want to change the asset name, you must delete and re-upload the asset to your application

+## #2 ┊ Setting up tokens
+To use this code, you must have your discord account token, want to know how?
+Please watch this video